mike-ology/Degraded-Global-Figures/README.md

 An additional Presentation scenario that was used to generate the images is present in the package files.

 ## The Global Level Stimuli
 These stimuli were constructed by arranging the local level stimuli into a 31 x 31 grid, and specifying certain parameters to make a global level circle or diamond appear in a 23 x 23 space on the 31 x 31 grid.
 Many of the characteristics of the global stimuli are similar to the local level stimuli, such as the corner offset of the shape and the shape/background shading.
 For each level of degradation, a minimum of 32 different figures are generated.
 This number may be multiplied by the number of 'offsets' used (maximum offsets = 4, maximum figures = 128).
+The figures themselves were presented on a neutral gray background (RGB: 128, 128, 128 ).

 The images vary according to several parameters:
 - Global Shape: the main shape in each image was either a circle or a diamond